michaelanggriawan/roaster-portfolio/README.md

 # 🎯 Roster Technical Assignment – Full Stack Engineer

 This repository contains my submission for the Roster Full Stack Engineer technical assignment.
-The goal was to build a system that allows users (talents) to submit a personal portfolio link and automatically extract structured data from the page — including their name, title, bio, clients/employers, and related YouTube videos — and render it in a user-friendly format.
+The goal was to build a system that allows users (talents) to submit a personal portfolio link and automatically extract structured data from the page , including their name, title, bio, clients/employers, and related YouTube videos, and render it in a user-friendly format.

 ---